Click below to navigate to a program of interest

 - providing basic tactile training enabling students to improve fine motor skills, gross motor skills, and tactile literacy

-The learning materials and the training provided to the teachers increase their knowledge of basic concepts, helping them to understand objects and surroundings.
-More importantly, it motivates teachers of the Blind and Visually Impaired (BVI) and children with multiple disabilities and visual impairment (MDVI) in Nepal to enhance and improve their level of teaching.
-The project brings awareness to the student’s family and increases their level of understanding of how their student learns, grows, and develops with their education and becomes a part of Nepali society.
+The learning materials and the training provided to the teachers will increase their knowledge of basic concepts, helping to understand objects and surroundings.
+More importantly, it will motivate teachers of the Visually-Impaired and children with multiple disabilities and visual-impairments (MDVI) in Nepal to enhance and improve their level of teaching.
+The project will also bring awareness to each student’s family and increase their level of understanding of how their student learns, grows and develops with their education and becomes a part of Nepali society.

 - Ability Development Society of Nepal